Sponsored by CareCredit

 Medications: Most of the diseases that cause weight loss can be treated or managed with medications.
 Antinausea medications often increase appetite, which can help support weight gain in older cats.

 Appetite stimulants: Appetite stimulants are medications that increase a cat’s appetite.
-If your cat is being picky about eating or doesn’t seem to be eating as much as they should, an appetite stimulant may be helpful.
+If your cat is picky about eating or has a decreased appetite, an appetite stimulant may be helpful.

-Nutritional supplements: Nutritional supplements can help support healthy aging and decrease weight loss in cats.
+Nutritional supplements: Senior cat nutrition via supplements can help support healthy aging and decrease weight loss in cats.
 Glucosamine, chondroitin, and omega fatty acids support joint health.
 Coenzyme Q10 helps the body recycle and reuse vitamin E, which eliminates free radicals.
 Speak with your veterinarian about what supplements are best for your cat.

 *Subject to credit approval